tylim88/FireCall/README.md

 - Unauthorized Authentication Error
 - Unknown Error
 - Invalid Request Data Error
-- Invalid Response Data Error\*
+- Invalid Response Data Error
 - Validate Request Data With Zod
-- Validate Response Data With Zod\*
+- Validate Response Data With Zod
+- error onErrorLogging (only log the error, does not save the error into a file)

 With FireCall and FireCaller, we can ensure:

 - standard HTTPS Error
 - end point data type safety

-It may seem bizarre why we need to validate response data, but it is not wrong to make sure the data shape is correct in run time.

 ## Installation